rasbt/python-machine-learning-book/README.md

 *Python Machine Learning* code repository.

 *Python Machine Learning* is in its final stages, and I am going to upload the accompanying code examples here very soon.
-If everything goes as smoothly as planned, the estimated publication date would September 1-3.
+If everything goes as smoothly as planned, it will be published on September 1st.

 ![](./images/cover_1.png)